 Benjamin Lonetree explaining the Sedona Effect

-After watching Lonetree’s video and looking at my drawing once again, I can see examples of what he calls “outflow and inflow of magnetic energy” illustrated in my drawing at the top of this page.
+I can see examples of what Benjamin calls “outflow and inflow of magnetic energy” illustrated in my drawing at the top of this page.
 I had always wondered what I had drawn, although on some level I knew.

 Sedona is where Mother Earth speaks